 “There’s a movement occurring and many people are trying to participate; artists and designers are trying to figure out how to be an artist designer and solve complex problems.”Stephanie Sigg, Mentor to Designmatters Fellows

-Although Stephanie Sigg lives in New York City, she devotes a good amount of her time to Designmatters, where she mentors the Designmatters Fellows.
-With a masters degree from Art Center in Environmental Design, Stephanie has keen awareness of the multiple worlds in which she travels: corporate advertising, social and humanitarian design, and Art Center.
+Although Stephanie Sigg lives in Europe, she devotes a good amount of her time to Designmatters, where she mentors the Designmatters Fellows.
+With a masters degree from Art Center in Environmental Design, Stephanie has keen awareness of the multiple worlds in which she travels: corporate advertising, social and humanitarian design and Art Center.

 1.What is it about mentoring Designmatters Fellows that inspires you?